intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   [style guide web page](https://www.rfc-editor.org/styleguide/), which extends {{RFC7322}).

-* Policies regarding the file formats that are accepted as input to the editing and publication process.
+* Instructions regarding the file formats that are accepted as input to the editing and publication process.

 * Policies regarding the final structure and layout of published documents.